 First, lawyers can help navigate claims with insurance companies.

-Lawyers can also help navigate the large amount of paperwork that arises concerning the event.
+Lawyers can also help navigate a large amount of paperwork that arises concerning the event.

 Compensation for hit and run accident victims can include lost income, medical expenses due to injuries incurred from the accident, pain and suffering from the event.

 If you or a loved one has been involved in a hit and run, contact the experienced motorcycle accident lawyers at The Angell Law Firm, LLC who will fight to make sure that you receive the compensation that you deserve.

 Call our firm today at (770) 217-4954 to obtain a free case consultation.

 Our firm makes every effort to accommodate clients and even offers house and hospital calls to hit and run accident victims.

 At The Angell Law Firm, we have a history of helping clients who were involved in a hit and run accidents and have aided these clients in recovering from the difficulties presented by a hit and run accidents.

 Bryce is considered a highly esteemed trial lawyer and a passionate client advocate amongst his peers in the Atlanta legal community.
 Never afraid to go the extra mile for his clients, Bryce Angell works tirelessly to ensure that each client’s personal injury case gets the attention that it deserves.